 The tubes are hollow and house colorful rolls of paper that bystanders write their dreams on and then insert into these tubes.
 The elephant was finally burnt on the last day of the festival as part of the final celebratory act.

-Sustainable Environment Beach Sculpture Protest by the U.N.
+4. Sustainable Environment Beach Sculpture Protest by the U.N.

 The organization commissioned the creation of gigantic fish sculptures on the beaches made entirely of discarded plastic water bottles.
 Truly breathtaking and inspirational at the same time, these fish sculptures are the perfect ode to environmental sustainability.

-Floralis Generica by Eduardo Catalona
+5. Floralis Generica by Eduardo Catalona

-Environmental Sculptures by Jaako Pernu
+6. Environmental Sculptures by Jaako Pernu

 Finnish based sculptor Jaako Pernu is an environment artist who has dedicated over 20 years of his life to working with natural materials and creating site specific artworks in and around Canada and Europe.

 Jaako takes his inspiration from rural Eastern Finland where he grew up as a kid.
 His father used to construct wooden boats and Jaako learnt the technique of working with wood this way.
-His environmental sculptures are distinct and are usually made out of tree trunks and branches.
+His environmental sculptures are distinct and are usually consist of tree trunks and branches.
 Taking exquisite forms, these sculptures are left to weather and decay naturally with time.

 Artists have turned towards sustainable art.
 Using natural materials and power sources, these artists create truly stunning and inspirational works of art that can spellbind viewers.